This Guy's in Love with U Mare!: Plot

-One day at her job, Lester visits and deposits P5,000,000 on their bank.
-Gemma and Mike met up again, after seeing the flowers that Lester gave Gemma (Mike doesn't know who Gemma's suitor is) he became extremely upset which caused their argument.
-Gemma and Lester began dating.
-One day Gemma was visited by her family to her room, all of them except her mother left the room, which tells her, if she loves Lester, she replied that she was confused and doesn't know what to answer.
+Lester visits and deposits P5,000,000 on their bank account.
+Gemma and Mike met up again, after seeing the flowers that Lester gave Gemma (Mike does not know who Gemma's suitor is) he becomes extremely upset, caused them to argue.
+Gemma and Lester start dating.
+Gemma is visited by her family in her room.
+Her mother asks her if she loves Lester, she replies that she is confused and unsure what to answer.
 One day at her job, Lester calls and invites to come to The Dream Concert she really wants to go.
-After a long and fun night, Mike soon learned that it was Lester who was Gemma's suitor.
-One day after a tiring game of basketball, Lester got sick and was taken care of by Gemma.
-Lester learns that Gemma was a good person and wanted to stop what he was doing to her.
-Mike told Gemma that something is wrong.
-He then brings Gemma to Lester's house and showed her his room (Lester's room was filled with pictures of Mike), which Gemma became really angry and disappointed.
-He then broke up with Mike and cancelled their wedding.
+Afterwards, Mike learns that it was Lester who was Gemma's suitor.
+After playing basketball, Lester falls ill and is taken care of by Gemma.
+Lester learns that Gemma is a good person and wants to stop what he was doing to her.
+Mike tells Gemma that something is wrong.
+He then brings Gemma to Lester's house and shows her his room filled with pictures of Mike, upon which Gemma becomes angry and disappointed.
+He then breaks up with Mike and calls off their wedding.

-Mike apologized to Lester for using him, which Lester accepted.
-Mike and Lester did everything for Gemma to forgive them, but both of them failed.
-When Mike was apologizing to Gemma, Gemma taunts Mike that she will jump in the bridge that they were standing to.
-But soon, Gemma forgives Mike and Lester.
+Mike apologizes to Lester for using him, which Lester accepts.
+Gemma eventually forgives Mike and Lester.

-Gemma and Mike's wedding was held at a beach and live happily ever after.
-Lester found his one true love (the guy that saved him from the bridge where he almost drowned (Sam Milby).
-But it was only to be revealed that the guy who saved him was a priest and was going to hold Gemma and Mike's wedding, which causes Lester for a traumatic experience.
+Gemma and Mike got married at a beach and live happily ever after.
+Lester finds his one true love - a guy that saved him from a bridge where he almost drowned.
+However, he found out that he is the priest officiating Gemma and Mike's wedding, traumatizing him.